juftin/juftin/README.md

 ## Hey, I'm juftin (Justin Flannery) <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

-I'm a software engineer and Python developer with a focus on data engineering and machine learning operations - based out of Denver, Colorado, USA.
+I'm a software engineer and Python developer with a focus on platform engineering and machine learning operations - based out of Denver, Colorado, USA.

 My work with data has spanned from being on the front lines as an analyst and data scientist, building out data platforms, architecting machine learning recommendation systems, and working on scalable applications as a backend and platform engineer.
-Currently, I work as part of a software engineering team on clinical EHR (electronic health record) products working with AI and machine learning.
+Currently, I work as part of a engineering team working building clinical software products with AI and machine learning.

 I’m very interested in machine learning operations (MLOps), big data engineering, distributed systems, large language models, and everything open source.

-When I’m not coding you can find me camping with my partner and our two dogs, catching a bluebird day skiing in Colorado, or soaking up the sun at a bluegrass concert.
+When I’m not coding you can find me camping with my partner and our son (and our two dogs), catching a bluebird day skiing in Colorado, or soaking up the sun at a bluegrass concert.

 > Now is better than never.
 >